 The ON THE JOB learning for the Level 3 framework could consist of the following:

-- Level 3 competency qualification that relates to the Apprentice's chosen pathway. - Regular on the job support, feedback, reviews, mentoring etc
+- Level 3 competency qualification that relates to the Apprentice's chosen pathway. - Regular on the job support, feedback, reviews, mentoring etc learning opportunities and/or activities have been met.

 EVIDENCE FOR ON THE JOB LEARNING - Level 3